Welcome to the calibration services glossary where you can find information on everything and anything to do with calibration.

 Critical Flow Nozzle

-A flow nozzle where the gas in the throat of the nozzle is kept above sonic velocity whilst in use.
+A flow nozzle where the gas in the throat of the nozzle is kept above sonic velocity whilst in use, sometimes known as a sonic nozzle.

 A type of wind speed indicator used mainly in weather stations.